d12frosted/elpa-mirror/stable-melpa/snap-indent-readme.txt

 - When indenting, additionally format text, e.g. tabify, untabify, remove trailing whitespace, etc (optional)
 - Prevent minor mode activation in certain major modes (optional)
+- Skip indentation systematically by maximum text length or according to any user-defined predicate (optional)
+- Skip indentation for a single operation using an argument prefix (optional)

 Snap-indent's additional formatting behavior is very flexible.
 Any function that operates on a region may be used, and multiple functions may be specified.

+Snap-indent can be configured to skip indentation with equal flexibility.
+Any predicate function can be set control this behavior systematically, and indentation may be suppressed for a single operation with key input.